-Kiwis will be pretty familiar with the long-endured pain of having limited options when it comes to taking a direct flight to a land far away.
-Unless, of course, you plan on sticking around the Pacific.
-But all that’s finally about to change, thanks to Air New Zealand.
-Indeed, a set of direct flights to New York from Auckland is set to launch this September.
-Spring trip to the Big Apple, anyone?
+Kiwis will be familiar with the long-endured pain of having limited options when it comes to taking a direct flight to a land far away.
+But all that has changed.
+Over the weekend, a set of direct flights to New York from Auckland launched.

-Launching this September 17, flights will depart on Mondays, Thursdays, and Saturdays, leaving Auckland at 7.40pm and arriving in NYC approximately 16 hours later – while returning flights will leave NYC at 9.55pm and arrive in Auckland 17 hours later.
-The direct flights to New York comes after news of reopening of the borders internationally.
+The flights will depart on Mondays, Thursdays, and Saturdays, leaving Auckland at 7.40pm and arriving in NYC approximately 16 hours later.
+Meanwhile, returning flights depart NYC at 9.55pm and arrive in Auckland 17 hours later.
+Book via the Air New Zealand website.